-I’ve tried just about every chalk paint out their.
+I’ve tried just about every chalk paint out there.
 And seriously, they are all pretty much the same.
 The only difference was the color selections and of course the price.
-I was paying between $32 to $40 for a quart for chalk paint until I found the Rust Oleum Chalk Paint at Home Depot for… GET THIS!…. only $16.98.
+I was paying between $32 to $40 for a quart for chalk paint until I found the Rust-Oleum Chalk Paint at Home Depot for… GET THIS!…. only $16.98.
 And I have to tell you it goes on velvety smooth and covers up to 150 Sq Ft.

 It’s very simple to apply.
 Just use a synthetic paint brush and apply two coats of paint and allow each coat to dry between coats.
 There is no prep work, that’s what I love the most about using chalk paint.
 The only time I do any prep work is if my piece has a high gloss finish, then I use a 120 grit sand paper and scuff it up a little so the paint sticks better.